 The area supports a diversity of habitat types, including wet and dry tall grass prairie, marshes and fens, savannah and dense woodlands, riparian (riverbank) areas and rivers.

 Thousands of species are known to use these habitats, including many that are listed on national or provincial endangered species lists.
-Over half of the province of Manitoba's population of the endangered western prairie white-fringed orchid occurs here.
+Over half of Manitoba's population of endangered western prairie white-fringed orchid occurs here.